 - Learn SEO Basics

-You do not need to become an expert but this means to write content using keywords, descriptive titles and tag your images using those keywords so that when users search, your posts will pop up.
+You do not need to become an expert but this means to use Simple website builders, write content using keywords, descriptive titles and tag your images using those keywords so that when users search, your posts will pop up.
 Once again there are tools you can use like WordPress SEO or hire an SEO specialist to assist you.

 - Be active on Social Media